jarviscanada/jarvis_data_eng_JjFalcon/README.md

 ## Professional Experiences

+**Data Engineer, Jarvis (MAR2021-present)**:

+ Implemented multiple progressive projects in a scrum environment following the Software Development Life Cycle using the agile methodology.

+ Exposure includes architecture design, implementation via bash scripting and java using IntelliJ with Maven build automation, and JUnit testing.

+ Project details are mentioned under the Jarvis Project Listing above.

 **Application Programmer – COOP, Ontario Ministry of Health (JAN2020-APR2020)**:

  Designed and developed a program to convert an excel file into an AODA (Accessibility for Ontarians with Disabilities) compliant excel file with TkInter as GUI and python openpyxl.
 Also designed use-cases for testing and providing ongoing maintenance/updates.